 Patient Reported Outcomes: don’t skip that question!

 When setting up Patient Reported Outcomes (PRO) for Clinical Trials, at some point you will inevitably consider the option of whether to skip questions or not.
-Should you force patients to provide information for better data quality?
-Or give them the possibility to skip a touchy question?
+Should you force patients to provide information for greater data completeness?
+Or give them the possibility to skip a specific question?
 What is a right balance for your trial to maintain patient engagement without decreasing data quality?

 This is a brief overview of what you should take into consideration.